 Animal printed faux fur is a massively hot trend on the fashion radar, and it’s been around for decades now.
 While fashionistas are staunchly advocating against animal cruelty and skinned fur, they are brimming up their wardrobes with faux fur in animal prints.
 Your wardrobe is incomplete without a sassy leopard print faux fur coat.

 Lynx fur is the most exotic type of fur available in the fashion world.
-It has a unique apperance of Dramatic, wild and seductive. .
+It has a unique appearance of dramatic, wild and seductive. .
 If you need an article of clothing that can give you an edge and help you advertise the exciting part of yourself, then a lynx fur coat is for you.

-Fur coats are a luxury staple and a one of a kind creation that is bespoke and crafted with exquisite attention to detail.
+Fur coats are a luxury staple and a one-of-a-kind creation that is crafted with exquisite attention to detail.
 Naturally, such a statement piece comes at a hefty price tag, especially if you’re in the market for real animal fur.
 The more exotic the animal, the higher the price tag.

 Mink, chinchilla, sable and lynx are the most expensive and high-end types of fur coat styles.
 Mink is the hottest-selling beauty, known as a symbol of luxury and chicness.
 If you’re looking for less upscale and somewhat affordable fur, consider buying hare or rabbit fur.